kisom/crypto_intro/pycrypto.md

 Recently at work I have been doing a lot of work with the [PyCrypto](https://www.dlitz.net/software/pycrypto/) libraries.
-The documentation is pretty good but there are a few areas that took me a bit to figure out.
+The documentation is pretty good, but there are a few areas that took me a bit to figure out.
 In this post, I'll be writing up a quick overview of the PyCrypto library and cover some general things to know when writing cryptographic code in general.
 I'll go over symmetric, public-key, hybrid,